-LD 703 Leading for Organizational and Congregational Change.
-In a rapidly changing world, the primary task of leadership is to energize a community of people toward their own transformation in order to meet the challenges of the uncharted terrain before them.
-It is what Ronald Heifetz calls adaptive leadership and defines as the practice of mobilizing people to tackle tough challenges and thrive.
-Transformational Leadership is the product of a leader's own personal competency, relational congruence and adaptive capacity.
-12 units.
-PD cohort will lay the groundwork for developing leaders according to God's unique shaping work.
+LD 704 Personal Calling and Contribution: Lifelong Leadership Formation Year 1.
+This first course in the Lifelong Leadership Formation cohort will lay the groundwork for developing leaders according to God's unique shaping work.
 Leadership Emergence Theory is the body of research related to how God shapes leaders over a lifetime.
 The three core components of time analysis, processing, and the response patterns will be explored and used to interpret and provide insights to a leader's life, and how leadership development is first, and foremost, aligning to God's forming work.
 12 units.
+PD

-PD development and management as the predominant leadership agenda.
+LD 705 Kingdom-Focused Leadership.
+The missional renewal and reorientation of the Western church requires a different focus in its leadership content and character.
+The Christendom churchcentric paradigm created the need for institutional development and management as the predominant leadership agenda.
 The new contextual realities in the West, however, call for a different kind of leadership focus and behavior.
 The Kingdom of God is a movement that spills over into every aspect of life, beyond just the walls of the church.
 Giving leadership to a Kingdom-biased movement carries different demands than does managing institutionally-based religion.
 This course explores Kingdom-focused leadership, including key aspects of how it is cultivated and how it expresses itself.
 8 units.
 PD